RGBT Salient Object Detection: A Large-scale Dataset and Benchmark: VT5000 Benchmark

 \section{VT5000 Benchmark}

-In this work, for promoting the research of RGBT salient object detection (SOD) and considering the insufficiency of existing data, we captured 5000 pairs of RGBT images.
-In this section, we will introduce our new dataset.
+In this work, for promoting the research of RGBT salient object detection(SOD) and considering the insufficiency of existing RGBT datasets, we capture 5000 pairs of RGBT images.
+In this section, we will introduce our new dataset in detail.